The HPCF entertains grant proposals from agencies and organizations that:

 Highland Park, IL 60035

 The Highland Park Community Foundation reviews and makes the final determination on all grant applications.
 Applicants will be notified about the Board’s decision along with any conditions that may apply to the grant.
-Grant recipients are required to report on how funds were used as soon as possible within a year of receipt.
+Grant recipients are required to submit an Interim Grant Report and adhere to HPCF’s Publicity Guidelines.